Are you asking yourself why invest?

-Some of the highest yielding savings accounts in the U.S have an interest rate of about 2.25% annually.
+Some of the highest yielding savings accounts in the U.S (like CIT Bank) have an interest rate of about 2.25% annually.
 Your money will take 32 years to double in value at this rate!

 Investing your money (in stocks and real estate) is a great way for even the average person to build wealth.